Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The attentive listener may observe the opening notes in the continuo line.
 The motive they form dominates until the bass voice enters--with the same shape!

-Further investigation reveals that this four-quaver motive has been taken from the opening notes of the chorale tune, and in the same key.
-It will also emerge again in the opening bars of C 108, another example of Bach's cohesive structural planning.
+Further investigation reveals that this four-quaver motive has been taken from the opening notes of the chorale tune in the same key.
+It will also emerge again in the opening bars of C 108, another example of Bach's cohesive structural planning and ability to extract the maximum expressivity from any given idea.

 At fewer than fifty bars this is, by Bach's standards, a short aria.
 Nevertheless it is packed with fascinating features illustrating the composer's consummate attention to detail.
 This was not a movement thrown off in a hurry at a moment of crisis.
 It encapsulates, most beautifully and in around three short minutes, the very core of Christian dogma.